Militsiya: General overview

 This system slightly resembles the US system of sheriffs but shows some notable differences.
-Uchastkovyi is neither a chief police officer in a given community nor a universal one (not combining detective, incarceration or special tactics tasks).
+The uchastkovy is neither a chief police officer in a given community nor a universal one (not combining detective, incarceration or special tactics tasks).

-The system of uchastkovyis dates back to imperial times when uriadniks were conducting lowest-level policing in rural areas.
-In Soviet Union, uchastkovyis were also responsible for such tasks as maintaining propiska limitations and overseeing former political prisoners, which were subject to daily registration at the local MVD office.
+The system of the uchastkovy dates back to the Russian Empire, when uriadniki were conducting lowest-level policing in rural areas.
+In the Soviet Union, the uchastkovye were also responsible for such tasks as maintaining propiska limitations and overseeing former political prisoners, which were subject to daily registration at the local MVD office.

 Although women constitute a significant proportion of militsiya staff, they are usually not permitted to fill positions that carry risks (such as patrolman, guard, SWAT), but are allowed to carry firearms for self-defence.
-Instead, they are widely represented among investigators, juvenile crime inspectors, clerks, etc. However, limited attempts are being made to appoint women as traffic officers or operativniks.
+Instead, they are widely represented among investigators, juvenile crime inspectors, clerks, and so on.
+However, limited attempts are being made to appoint women as traffic officers, or operativniki.